HR-404 Sick Leave

 Employees who have exhausted their sick leave may, with supervisory approval, take vacation, personal days, or leave without pay.

 Up to 12 days accumulated sick leave may be used each calendar year for illness in an employee's immediate family.
-For purposes of this policy, immediate family includes parents, spouses, children, stepchildren, foster children, siblings, wherever they may live, and related persons living in the employee's immediate household.
+For purposes of this policy, immediate family includes parents, spouses, children, stepchildren, foster children, siblings (wherever they may live), and other related persons or Sponsored Adult Dependents living in the employee's immediate household.
 This time may also be used for the purpose of placement of an adoptive child in the employee’s home or the care of that child immediately after placement.

 Employees may be required to furnish satisfactory proof of illness, injury, or of medical or dental appointment.
 Terminating employees will not receive payment for any unused accumulated sick leave.

-Administrative, Service and Support employees will receive additional creditable service in calculating retirement benefits for all unused accumulated sick leave.
+Regular administrative, service and support employees will receive additional creditable service in calculating retirement benefits for all unused accumulated sick leave.
 Sick leave credit is allowed only upon actual retirement, and does not apply to deferred vested benefits.
 Any balance of unused sick leave is transferred with an employee transferring from one department or campus to another.

 Sick leave must be recorded in the university's central payroll system as part of the regular payroll processing cycle.